Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Fluid Model Proof of Part (b)

 \subsection{A Sketch of the Proof of Proposition~\ref{pro:parallel}}

 \begin{proof} The fluid limit technique for proving Theorem~1 continues to apply here.
 Let $(Z^k_p(t), Z_d^k(t))$ be the fluid request level at server $k$.
-Let $A_k(t)$ be the cumulative amount of fluid requested to server $k$ by time $t$.
-Define
+Let $A_k(t)$ be the cumulative amount of fluid request to server $k$ by time $t$.
+By SLLN,